PhysioWave: A Multi-Scale Wavelet-Transformer for Physiological Signal Representation: RELATED WORK

 \subsection{Self-supervised Pre-training for ECG Signal}

-Self-supervised learning (SSL) has become a pivotal method in ECG foundation model development, addressing challenges such as the scarcity of labeled data and the need for robust generalization across diverse datasets.
-Recent advancements have introduced several effective SSL-based pre-training strategies for ECG data.
+Self-supervised learning (SSL) has become a key method in the development of foundational ECG models, addressing challenges such as the scarcity of labeled data and the need for robust generalization in diverse datasets.
+Recent advancements have introduced several effective SSL-based pretraining strategies for ECG data.

 One such approach is OpenECG, which created a large ECG benchmark with over 1.2 million 12-lead ECG recordings from 9 centers.
-The study evaluated three prominent SSL methods—SimCLR, BYOL, and MAE—using ResNet-50 and Vision Transformer (ViT) architectures.
-The results showed that pre-training on diverse datasets significantly improved model generalization, with BYOL and MAE outperforming SimCLR.
-These methods demonstrated superior effectiveness in learning feature-consistency and generative representations compared to contrastive methods, which require large datasets to perform optimally~\citep{wan2025openecg}.
+The study evaluated three prominent SSL methods: SimCLR, BYOL, and MAE using ResNet-50 and Vision Transformer (ViT) architectures.
+The results showed that pretraining on diverse datasets significantly improved model generalization, with BYOL and MAE outperforming SimCLR.
+These methods demonstrated superior effectiveness in learning feature consistency and generative representations compared to contrastive methods, which require large datasets to perform optimally~\citep{wan2025openecg}.

 Another notable model is ECG-Chat, a large ECG-language model designed for cross-modal cardiac diagnosis.
 It combines ECG waveform data with text reports using contrastive learning to align ECG features with medical text.
-The model was trained on a dataset that integrates both diagnosis and conversation tasks, achieving state-of-the-art results in ECG medical report generation.
-ECG-Chat also incorporates a novel method for mitigating hallucinations during report generation by integrating external cardiology knowledge via GraphRAG and DSPy components.
+The model was trained on a data set that integrates both diagnosis and conversation tasks, achieving state-of-the-art results in the generation of medical reports from ECG.
+ECG-Chat also incorporates a novel method to mitigate hallucinations during report generation by integrating external cardiology knowledge via GraphRAG and DSPy components.
 This ensures that the generated ECG reports are grounded in clinical knowledge, enhancing accuracy and reliability~\citep{zhao2024ecg}.

-These models highlight the potential of self-supervised learning for enhancing ECG analysis and improving diagnostic tools.
-By leveraging large-scale ECG data and pre-training strategies, both OpenECG and ECG-Chat advance the capabilities of ECG models, making them more robust and adaptable across a range of clinical and research applications.
+These models highlight the potential of self-supervised learning to improve ECG analysis and improve diagnostic tools.
+Using large-scale ECG data and pretraining strategies, both OpenECG and ECG-Chat advance the capabilities of ECG models, making them more robust and adaptable across a range of clinical and research applications.
 They represent a significant step toward improving the accessibility and accuracy of AI-driven cardiovascular diagnostics.